12 Apr Representative of an Overseas Business: What does it entail?

 - Has spent a continuous period of 5 years in the UK as a representative of an overseas business or in one of the predecessor categories of overseas media representative or sole representative

 - Evidence of employment for the last 5 years

 - Life in the UK test

 - Evidence that the UK entity has been trading

 Please note that migrants must not be in breach of immigration laws, except that any period of overstaying allowed under the Immigration Rules will be disregarded.

 Contact Our Immigration Team

-For expert advice regarding any aspect of the Sole Representative visa application, please contact our immigration team on 0203 384 3075 or complete our enquiry form below.
+For expert advice regarding any aspect of the Sole Representative visa application, please contact our immigration team on 0203 384 3075 or contact us here.